June 21st, 2013 by Tonya Zavasta

 If you want to get a beautiful tan, fast, but want to avoid the risks of tanning beds, consider this innovative and effective tanning protocol.
 I came across this tanning method, developed by Goltis, a Russian natural health advocate, and I wanted to share it with you.
+Afraid of the sun?
+First, read my article: Sunblock, Sunglasses…How Much Sun Protection Do You Really Need?
 Read the rest of this entry »

 Every household needs a really deep spring cleaning, wouldn’t you say?
 That same thorough clean-out is the idea behind colon hydrotherapy—a very helpful tool for removing old, accumulated waste and toxins that have been piling up and decaying inside of you for years, resulting in restored colon health and cleanliness, and better overall health.